The INTERACT Program

 How are urban form environments associated with well-being?

-How do individuals experience urban environments, and how does it relate to well-being?
+How do individuals experience urban environments, and how do these experiences relate to well-being?

 How do active transportation trips relate to feelings of well-being?